 MDA acquires DigitalGlobe and forms Maxar Technologies made up of four business units—MDA, SSL, DigitalGlobe and Radiant Solutions.

-The Radiant Group is acquired by DigitalGlobe, bringing onboard advanced analytics capabilities, an expanded customer base across the U.S. Intelligence Community and hundreds of innovative developers and analysts with expertise in geospatial big data analytics.
+The Radiant Group is acquired by DigitalGlobe, bringing onboard advanced analytics capabilities, an expanded customer base across the U.S. intelligence community and hundreds of innovative developers and analysts with expertise in geospatial big data analytics.

 DigitalGlobe surpasses 1 billion square kilometers of Earth imagery, offering the industry’s largest commercial satellite imagery archive.

-DigitalGlobe launches the first of two new next-generation electro-optical imaging satellites from Vandenberg AFB, California.
+DigitalGlobe launches the first of two next-generation electro-optical imaging satellites from Vandenberg AFB, California.
 At the time, WorldView-1 was the world’s only half-meter resolution commercial imaging satellite.